Local Food and Agriculture

 1. Stewardship and transformation: create connections with local urban agriculture organizations to provide residents with opportunities to learn and engage, and creating a network of community gardens which allow residents of all ages and all abilities to grow fresh food.

-2. Development: promote urban agriculture through the Sustainability Performance Metrics Program.
+2. Development: promote urban agriculture through the Sustainability Metrics Program.

 3. Education and promotion: support local food initiatives through education at events and on the City’s website and provide information on the health and environmental benefits of choosing local food options.
-Farms with specialty activations and farmer’s markets, should they choose, are also promoted on the Tourism Vaughan website.
+Farms with specialty activations and farmer’s markets, should they choose, are also promoted by Tourism Vaughan.

 4. Advocacy: participate as a member of the York Regional Food Council.
 The York Region Food Council works to build networks across the food system, conduct research on the York Region food system, educate through public events, advocate for policy changes that foster a healthy food system, and support the creation and implementation of food system initiatives.